 Health Effects of Radon Exposure

-There are no known health effects connected with brief exposure to radon.
+There are no known acute health effects connected with brief exposure to radon.
 However, over longer periods of time, breathing air with too much radon increases a person’s risk of lung cancer.
 The risk is increased even more for a smoker exposed to radon.

 Because many people, particularly children, spend much of their time at home, the home is likely to be the most significant source of radon exposure.
 Parents are strongly encouraged to test their homes for radon and take action to lower elevated radon levels.
 Find out more about radon in your home.